The Wallowa’s

 We waited.

-“fermented fur, goat musk and wet bark, cold and molting leaves.
-Sweaty gooch, rank, divine, overripe prunes.
-It was like smelling mother earths cooter after being creampied by Jupiter, Mars and Pluto.
-I went to my knees and rubbed my face along his schlong, bare against my cheek.
+“I went to my knees and rubbed my face along his schlong, bare against my cheek.
 He looked at me, and told me to grab it without saying anything.
 Off we went, he led the way, i held his meat as if it were a leash and I an obedient dog.
 We climbed the side of the mountain without taking a step, he led me into a cave.
 There was another man there, half man half goat.
 He introduced himself as Pan. his cock hung limp from between his legs, swinging like the pendulum of eternity, hypnotizing me, drawing me closer.
-He embraced me in his hairy arms and i felt big foot and Pan’s big penis against my backside at they embraced me from both slides. in between the bellies of the beasts, their heart beats thumped like ancient drums.” she finished, staring off vacantly, her eyes filled of remorse yet also reminiscent.
+He embraced me in his hairy arms and i felt Pan’s big penis slide up my leg and press against my groin, lifting me to me toes, as if i was on a horses back.
+Then i felt big foot embrace me from the back, his cock still in my hand. and there i was, in between the bellies of the beasts, their heart beats thumped like ancient drums.” she finished, staring off vacantly, her eyes filled of remorse yet also reminiscent.

-She sat upright and crawled toward us, stopping just close enough for us to smell the distant tang of cedar, fire smoke, and gut rot.
+She sat upright and crawled toward us, stopping just close enough for us to smell the distant tang of fire smoke, and gut rot.

 She looked off into the woods, smiling faintly, as if reliving a fond memory.